qcri-social/AIDR/Logging-Standards.md

 A panic message does three actions:

 * Log an error
-* Place an event in the database
+* Record an event in the database
 * Send an e-mail

 ### Severe errors: fatal() = error() + event in DB

-If you have an error that absolutely needs to be seen by a system administrator, mark it as a severe_error().
-This should create both an error and an entry in the database.
+If you have an error that absolutely needs to be seen by a system administrator, mark it as a fatal().

+A fatal message does two actions:

+* Log an error
+* Record an event in the database

 ### Errors: error()